Jerry Apodaca: Politics

-Post–governor
+Post–governorship

 In 1978, President Carter appointed Apodaca, who was constitutionally ineligible to seek reelection as governor, as the chairman of the President's Council on Physical Fitness.
 After his term as governor, Apodaca became involved in publishing Hispanic-audience periodicals.

 In 1982, he attempted to run for the United States Senate for the seat held by then-incumbent Harrison Schmitt, a Republican and former astronaut.
 However, he missed his chance in the Democratic primary when then-Attorney General Jeff Bingaman defeated him soundly 51%-39%.
-The primary had been largely acrimonious as Apodaca and Bingaman concentrated their fire on Schmitt.
-Bingaman would go onto defeat Schmitt and serve till January 2013, when he successfully retired after five successive statewide wins.
+The primary had been largely amicable as Apodaca and Bingaman concentrated their fire on Schmitt.
+Bingaman would go onto defeat Schmitt and serve till January 2013, when he retired after five successive statewide wins.

 In 1998, another attempt at political redemption ended up with harsher results.
-Apodaca ran against the former Mayor of Albuquerque Martin Chavez, then-State Representative and future Attorney General Gary King, son of former Governor Bruce King, who had just lost the Governorship four years previously, as well as State Auditor Roger Virgil, in the Democratic primary for Governor.
-Apodaca got a disappointing 10% and though he ran ahead of Virgil, the State Auditor at least won San Miguel county, his home county, while Apodaca got a desultory 3% of the vote.
-In Apodaca's native Santa Fe county home, Chavez got 59% to Apodaca's crushing 6%.
+Apodaca ran against the former Mayor of Albuquerque Martin Chavez, then-State Representative and future Attorney General Gary King, son of former Governor Bruce King, who had just lost the Governorship four years previously, as well as State Auditor Roger Vigil, in the Democratic primary for Governor.
+Apodaca got a disappointing 10% and though he ran ahead of Vigil, the State Auditor at least won San Miguel county, his home county, while Apodaca got a desultory 3% of the vote.
+In Apodaca's native Santa Fe county home, Chavez got 59% to Apodaca's minuscule 6%.

-He was a member of the University of New Mexico Board of Regents from 1985 to 1991.
+Apodaca was a member of the University of New Mexico Board of Regents from 1985 to 1991.

+Death

+On April 26, 2023, Apodaca died in Santa Fe, New Mexico, after years of declining health.
+He was 88.